ninad-barve04/GoPlaces/README.md

 ### Lets Go

-The Lets Go... option gives you a line giving directions from your current location to the selected destination
+The Lets Go... option provides you a route/directions to visit the selected place.

 ### Make a trip for me

 Another exiting feature of this app is that it will give you a custom itenarary for a city tour.
 The order is determined by the nearest point of interest from your current loaction and subsequent nearest locations.

+## Languages used

+- Backend: Python Flask
+- SQLite3 for database
+- AWS EC2 Linux virtual machine for database and Flask App
+- Mobile App (Frontend): Flutter
+  - Cross platform mobile framework (Android + iOS + Web)
+  - Currently, maps api is not supported on flutter web platform

 ## To run g.dart file creation